geoffswc/MongoDB-Python-Workshop/README.md

 How to use python to connect to and query a public Covid-19 MongoDB,

-### Installation and Setup

-How to install MongoDB and create a document database through the Unix shell.

 ### CORD-19-Reseach-Data-Set.ipynb

 How to install multiple documents into a MongoDB through the mongo command line.
 How to create and query a text index to search for sub text within a document element.